strangewarp/PhrasesPd/README.txt

 * Debugging: Sequencer
 * --- Alpha Release Goes Here ---
-* Rewrite code: Store all user variables in a human-readable table file, and write a pdlua object to load them during initialization.
 * Rewrite code: Rewrite the grid GUI and all of its handlers so that each cell contains 8 sub-cells along its borders, in order to better display active transference.
 * Add feature: Customizable ADC settings that can be linked to MIDI values.
 (User-definable in savefiles.
 Number of ADCs defined in the user-prefs table file.)
 (Feature modeled after MidiFling)
 * Add feature: MIDI-CLOCK capabilities.